MoserMichael/pyasmtool/tracer.md

 fac_iter(7): 5040
 </pre>

-Unfortunately there is a limit to this approach: so far the program did not access the evaluation stack, the evalutation stack is currently not exposed by the interpreter to python code, as there is no field in the built-in frame object for it.
+So far the trace program did not need to access the evaluation stack of the python interpreter, the evalutation stack is currently not exposed by the interpreter to python code, as there is no field in the built-in frame object for it.
 I used a workaround, accessing the memory location referred to by the bytecode instruction before executing the [LOAD\_FAST](https://docs.python.org/3/library/dis.html#opcode-LOAD\_FAST) instruction, and accessing the modified location after running the [STORE\_FAST](https://docs.python.org/3/library/dis.html#opcode-STORE\_FAST) instruction, Hoever that trick is not feasible for the array and dictionary access instructions [STORE\_SUBSCR](https://docs.python.org/3.8/library/dis.html#opcode-STORE\_SUBSCR) and [BINARY\_SUBSCRIPT](https://docs.python.org/3.8/library/dis.html#opcode-LOAD\_SUBSCRIPT) bytecode instructions, here i would need to take a direct look at the evaluation stack.

 It would however be possbible to do this trick, from python with the [ctypes module](https://docs.python.org/3/library/ctypes.html), without any native code at all! [see this discussion](https://stackoverflow.com/questions/44346433/in-c-python-accessing-the-bytecode-evaluation-stack), so back to the drawing board!